hcharles14/DeepHM/README.md

 train_folder: output folder where training data will be stored

 genome_process_folder: processed genome folder which stores output data from step 1

+Outputs:

+The best cpg_model and dna_model are printed in the end and required for step 5 and step 6 later.
 ```